portworx/px-dev/install_run_ubuntu.md

 * Configure Docker to use shared mounts
  - Run ```sudo mount --make-shared / ``` in your SSH window

-The shared mounts configuration is required, as PX-Lite exports mount points.
+The shared mounts configuration is required, as PX-Dev exports mount points.
 If you are using systemd, remove the ```MountFlags=slave``` line in your ```docker.service``` file.
 The Ubuntu image in this example is not using systemd.

 ## Provision etcd
 You can use an existing etcd service or stand-up your own.
 In this example, we chose [Compose.IO](https://www.compose.io/etcd/) for its ease of use.